Alma Har'el: Career

 Working on live video-art performances with different musicians led Har'el to directing music videos, and her frequent collaborations with singer Zach Condon of the band Beirut brought her numerous awards and nominations in film and music video festivals.

-Har'el's work on the Beirut music video for their single "Elephant Gun" (2009), earned her nominations for Best Directorial Debut at the MTV Video Music Awards and the Music Video Production Association Awards, and was number 30 on Paste Magazine's Top 50 Videos of the Decade.
+Har'el's work on the Beirut music video for their single "Elephant Gun" (2009), earned her nominations for Best Directorial Debut at the MTV Video Music Awards and the Music Video Production Association Awards, and was number 30 on Pastes Top 50 Videos of the Decade.

-In her 2012 music video for Icelandic band Sigur Rós' song "Fjögur píanó", from the album Valtari, Har'el directed Shia LaBeouf along with dancer Denna Thomsen.
+Har'el directed Shia LaBeouf and dancer Denna Thomsen in the music video for Sigur Rós' 2012 song "Fjögur píanó", from the album Valtari.
 The video was part of the Valtari Mystery Film Experiment, in which Sigur Rós asked a dozen filmmakers to each select a song from the album and shoot a video inspired by the music.
 The Wall Street Journal explained that "All the directors received the same $10,000 budget and zero instructions from the band.
 With that creative freedom, filmmaker Alma Har'el delivered dead butterflies, light-up lollipops and a naked (in every sense) performance from a star of megabudget Hollywood movies."
 Har'el's video received over 4.7 million (as of July 2019) views on YouTube and critical acclaim.

 LaBeouf, explaining his involvement in the project, stated that he wrote Har'el a fan letter after being deeply touched by Bombay Beach, to which Har'el responded that she would like to work with him.
 The two would collaborate again, with LaBeouf producing her 2016 documentary LoveTrue, and Har'el directing LaBeouf's 2019 autobiographical drama film Honey Boy (the latter of which being Har'el's narrative feature directorial debut).

-In July 2011, Har'el was chosen as one of Filmmaker Magazine's 25 New Faces of Cinema, which also noted in October 2011 that her film Bombay Beach was "Stunningly shot and formally audacious, … (from) a major new directorial talent in Har'el who is working in a key all her own."
+In July 2011, Har'el was chosen as one of Filmmakers 25 New Faces of Cinema, which also noted in October 2011 that her film Bombay Beach was "Stunningly shot and formally audacious... (from) a major new directorial talent in Har'el who is working in a key all her own."

 From 2014 to 2016, Har'el was the Global Creative Director at immersive media company RYOT.